Test-Time Adaptation via Conjugate Pseudo-labels: Experiments

 In the case of cross-entropy, conjugate pseudo-labeling reduces to the familiar notion of entropy minimization.
-We now explore the performance of our method on different loss functions where the conjugate pseudo-labels differ substantially from entropy minimization (\autoref{sec:cpl_poly}, \autoref{sec:cpl_sqloss}).
+We now explore the performance of our method on different loss functions where the conjugate pseudo-labels differ substantially from entropy minimization (\autoref{sec:cpl_poly}).
 Table~\ref{tab:polyloss1} presents the results on the corruption benchmarks and Table~\ref{tab:polyloss2} presents the results on the other domain adaptation datasets for source classifiers trained with PolyLoss.
 First, we note that, across all datasets in Table~\ref{tab:polyloss1} and Table~\ref{tab:polyloss2}, our conjugate PL approach outperforms all other \tta losses.
 With polyloss classifiers, entropy minimization is no longer the best method---on CIFAR-100-C, entropy minimization achieves $38.23\%$ error while our conjugate PL achieves $36.83\%$.
-We see similar \emph{consistent gains} on CIFAR-10-C, ImageNet-C, ImageNet-R and VisDA-C. On digit adaptation tasks from SVHN to MNIST/USPS/MNISTM, where there is a larger shift between source and target, the gains are especially pronounced with conjugate pseudo-labeling achieving nearly $4\%$ reduction in absolute error over all other methods.
+We see similar \emph{consistent gains} on CIFAR-10-C, ImageNet-C, ImageNet-R and VisDA-C. On digit adaptation tasks from SVHN to MNIST/USPS/MNISTM, where there is a larger shift between source and target, the gains are especially pronounced.
 Figure~\ref{fig:task_loss_curve} compares how the task loss (polyloss $\epsilon=6$) on the test data decreases as we adapt the model through conjugate PL and other baselines.
 We use CIFAR-10-C as an example.
 Observe that our proposed conjugate PL indeed reduces the task loss the most among other baselines.

 Furthermore, on CIFAR-10-C and ImageNet-C, we find that adapting polyloss classifiers via conjugate PL improves the performance over all methods applied to cross-entropy trained source classifiers.
 For e.g., on ImageNet-C, the performance improves from $45.34\%$ to $44.01\%$.
 However, this is only true when using the proposed conjugate PL.
 If we just did \sent minimization (even with temperature scaling), the final adapted performance of a polyloss classifier ($45.5\%$) is in fact worse than that of a cross-entropy classifier ($45.34\%)$.
 Our results suggest that as we develop new training losses that improve the source classifiers, it is important to adapt via conjugate pseudo-labeling to reap the maximum gains.